Incident ID: ADE10001

 - Several reports (Amnesty, the UN Office for the Coordination of Human Affairs) agree that the strike took place on 6th July, 2015.
 Key witness statements are taken and report that two airstrikes took place.
 Such information correlates with our findings, based on geolocational evidence and open source visual evidence that illustrates the impact and date of the strikes.

 Searches were carried out using English and Arabic variations of the name “Fayoush” combined with terms such as “airstrike”, “bombing”, “killed” etc. These search results were then narrowed-down using advanced searches on both social media and search engines which focused on the days immediately following the strike.
 These searches identified a large number of reports, images and videos which provided useful sources.
-A list of these sources can be seen below:
+A list of these sources can be seen below this report.

 Where did this incident take place?